Basharn06/Basharn06/README.md

 # 💼 Featured Projects

 ### 🐍 Python:
-- [To-Do List Application](#) - A terminal-based app to manage and track daily tasks.
 - [Expense Tracker](#) - A terminal-based app to log and track expenses.

 ### 💾 C++: